RandomErwin/webCrawler/README.md

     tasks = [asyncio.create_task(fetch(link, session)) for link in links] await asyncio.gather(*tasks)

+# sepatate from main() --> more flexibilty on handling program logic and code organization
+# purpose: GET requests, responses, HTTP contents
+# "async with" come up with "await":pause its execution, allow other tasks to run concurrently
 async def fetch(link, session): async with session.get(link) as response:
     html = await response.text()